My Boyfriend Puts His Child Before Me — What Should I Do?

 I asked him to make sure that this year I was invited.
 I reminded him a month ago, last weekend, and we were planning for me to come – until Tuesday night when his ex threw a wrench into it.
 (I think she can’t handle me being there.
 She speaks poorly of me, even though we have never met).

-My boyfriend is not happy about his ex’s manipulative behavior, but is leaving the decision up to his daughter as he feel it’s her birthday and she should decide who will attend.
-He’s planning to discuss with her about how “old times” are not realistic or appropriate any longer.
+My boyfriend is not happy about his ex’s manipulative behavior but is leaving the decision up to his daughter as he feels it’s her birthday and she should decide who will attend.
+He’s planning to discuss with her how “old times” are not realistic or appropriate any longer.

 Appreciate your question, Sonja.
 I’ve heard many variations on it before from clients over the phone, but have never tackled it in print, so thank you for the opportunity to shed some light on your situation.

 In order to do so, we have to look at both sides of the argument.
 You know your side.
-You have a boyfriend who is very loving, except around his old family.
+You have a boyfriend who is very loving, except his daughter will always come first.
 You envision starting a blended family.
-But given the resistance of his daughter and his capitulation to her needs, it’s hard to feel optimistic.
+But given his daughter’s resistance and his capitulation to her needs, it’s hard to feel optimistic.

 I’m with you.